tommy-824/NatroMacroDev/README.md

 To start the macro, just open 'START.bat'!

-If you need help or just want to discuss, join our Discord server!
+If you need help or want to discuss, join our Discord server!

-Give us a Star on GitHub!
+Feel free to give us a Star on GitHub!

 IMPORTANT:
 Make sure you are only downloading from an official source!